stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 14 - Understanding.md

 1. _I took an aspirin for my headache_.
 D, to medicate
 2. _I took my briefcase to work today_.
 B, to bring or transport
 3. _I took the casino for \$5 million_.
 G, to cheat or swindle

+### Final Quiz

+_What did you learn in this lesson_?

+- Understanding is a very general all-purpose cognitive task that has a goal of making sense of the world
+- The world constantly bombards us with many different types of data but we could make sense of the world by using constraints, structured knowledge representations, and lower-level bottom-up processing
+- Lower-level bottom-up processing helps us activate knowledge structures from memory which then in turn helps us generate expectations (a top-down processing task)